2human/music-inventory-parser/README.md

 Running the Program
 -------------------

-1. Open the app > Parse
+1. Open the app > ParseInventoriesApp.java file.
 2. Construct a Collections object using an array of CollectionFile objects.
 Pre-established methods can befound below the main() method.
 	-CollectionFile objects are constructed using the path of a music inventory Word file as the first paramater, and a boolean value declaring whether the file is 'preParsed': that is optimized for parsing, as described above.
 To determine whether or not a file is pre-parsed, open the file, find an entries section, and look for the presence of double-commas and double-colons.
 If they exist, then the file is pre-parsed.
 3. Invoke the desired method(s): either generateSpreasheets(), with the Collections object as its parameter, or writeDatabase(), with the Collections object as its first parameter, and the name of the MySQL database schema as the second parameter.
 Further changes may also be required within the writeDatabase() method, pertaining to the path, username, and password of the database.
 Additionally, if the tables are yet created within the database schema, the initializeTables() method should also be invoked.